Kevin Keegan: Media appearances

 In 1976, Keegan competed on BBC's television programme Superstars.
 Despite suffering severe cuts after crashing his bicycle, he insisted on re-racing and secured second place in the event, before going on to win that edition of the programme.
 He also advertised Brut aftershave alongside boxer Henry Cooper.

 In 1979, Keegan and his wife were featured on ITV's Brian Moore meets Kevin Keegan, a documentary filmed over the course of the season.
-Cameras documented activities at the family's Hamburg home and Keegan's personal business appearances, offering a rare glimpse into the life of a modern millionaire footballer away from the pitch.
+Cameras documented activities at the family's Hamburg home and Keegan's personal business appearances.
 The same year, during his daughter's christening reception at a London hotel, Eamonn Andrews, the presenter of This Is Your Life, emerged from a giant cake to surprise Keegan and his guests with his famous big red book.
 The television show was broadcast on Keegan's 28th birthday, ten days later.
 Keegan quipped, "I'm so glad that I wore brown trousers."

 He narrated the 90-minute documentary Keegan on Keegan, released via Castle Vision on VHS cassette in 1992.

+In 1993, a football manager video game featuring Keegan was released for the Super Nintendo Entertainment System, Kevin Keegan's Player Manager.

+In 1999, Zig Zag Productions produced the documentary Football Stories: Kevin Keegan, which was broadcast on Channel 5 under the title Kevin Keegan - Football Messiah?.
+The documentary explored Keegan's career as both a player and manager, from his rise at Liverpool and Hamburg to his managerial achievements with Newcastle United and England.

 In August 2009, nearly a year after his departure from Newcastle, Keegan was confirmed as the lead pundit on ESPN UK.
 During the course of the 2010 World Cup, Keegan featured as a pundit for ITV.
 He was part of ESPN's live coverage of the 2011, 2012 and 2013 FA Cup finals, with pitchside build-up and post-match commentary.